odoo/owl/doc/reference/component.md

-  Note that if a component is mounted, unmounted and remounted, it will be automatically re-rendered to ensure that changes in its state (or something in the environment, or in the store, or ...) will be taken into account.
+  Note that if a component is mounted, unmounted and remounted, it will be automatically re-rendered to ensure that changes in its state (or something in the environment) will be taken into account.

   If a component is mounted inside an element or a fragment which is not in the DOM, then it will be rendered fully, but not active: the `mounted` hooks will